15 Frugal Living Tips to Save Money in 2023

 - Loyalty programs

-- Free money offers (see the Free Money page)
+- Free money offers (see our Free Money page)

 - Discounts from associations or memberships

-Those are some of the most common perks, but there are plenty of other possibilities as well.
-These things may seem insignificant, but they really add up.
-I have my own process for maximizing credit card rewards and I get a nice chunk of cash back each year.
-Many people also travel for free or very cheap thanks to travel hacking with credit card rewards and miles.
+Those are some of the most common perks, but there are plenty of other possibilities.
+These things may seem insignificant, but they add up.
+I have my own process for maximizing credit card rewards, and I get a chunk of cash back each year.
+Many people also travel for free or very cheap, thanks to travel hacking with credit card rewards and miles.

-I had heard of Ebates a few years ago but never used it because I didn’t think it was was the effort.
+I had heard of Rakuten (it was called Ebates at the time) several years ago but never used it because I didn’t think it was worth the effort.
 I’m glad I gave it a shot because it’s extremely easy, takes almost no effort, and saves a lot of money.
-My wife and I will save a few hundred dollars this year thanks to Ebates.
+Thanks to Rakuten, my wife and I will save a few hundred dollars this year.

-If you make an effort, it’s not that hard to pass $1,000 or even a few thousand dollars per year in perks.
-That really adds up!
+If you make an effort and stack rewards, it’s not hard to pass $1,000 or even a few thousand dollars per year in perks.
+That adds up!

 7. Watch Your Recurring Bills

-When you are looking to cut expenses and increase your savings rate, looking at your recurring bills and subscriptions is a good idea.
-Any money that you can save on a recurring bill will put more money in your pocket every month, rather than just saving money once.
+When you’re looking to cut expenses and increase your savings rate, looking at your recurring bills and subscriptions is a good idea.
+Any money you can save on a recurring bill will put more money in your pocket every month rather than just saving money once.